jpawlowski/personal-website/content/en/posts/create-app-consent-custom-role-for-microsoft-graph/index.md

 Azure AD Graph permissions are explicitly excluded.

+Naturally, the source code can be found as a Gist snippet on GitHub:

 {{< gist jpawlowski ca1bde7e979f367e8007b056bc032b6e >}}

 The behavior is based on what the [Cloud Application Administrator](https://learn.microsoft.com/en-us/entra/identity/role-based-access-control/permissions-reference#cloud-application-administrator) or [Application Administrator](https://learn.microsoft.com/en-us/entra/identity/role-based-access-control/permissions-reference#application-administrator) roles allow, but adding Microsoft Graph together with a blacklist of permissions we don't want.